martinlow-coder/Projects/README.md

 # Projects
-A repo for all my early venture with programming
+A repo for all my early ventures with programming